-In late-December 2019, a cluster of patients in China's Hubei Province, in the city of Wuhan, began experiencing symptoms of an atypical pneumonialike illness that did not respond well to standard treatments.
+In late December 2019, a cluster of patients in China's Hubei Province, in the city of Wuhan, began experiencing symptoms of an atypical pneumonialike illness that did not respond well to standard treatments.
 On Jan.
 20, 2020, the Centers for Disease Control and Prevention (CDC) reported the first laboratory-confirmed case of the 2019 Novel Coronavirus in the US from samples taken on Jan.
-18 in Washington state.
-On March 6, 2020, DHEC announced the first two cases of COVID-19 in SC and on March 9, 2020, reported the first COVID-19 associated death.
-By April 2, 2020, COVID-19 cases were reported among residents of all 46 SC counties.
+18 in Washington state.72 On March 6, 2020, DHEC announced the first two cases of COVID-19 in SC and on March 9, 2020, reported the first COVID-19 associated death.^{73,74} By April 2, 2020, COVID-19 cases were reported among residents of all 46 SC counties.
 As of Dec.
-3, 2022, over 1,745,000 cases of COVID-19 have been reported among SC residents along with 18,849 COVID-19 associated deaths.
-In 2020, nine of the 10 leading national causes of death remained the same as in 2019.
+3, 2022, over 1,745,000 cases of COVID-19 have been reported among SC residents along with 18,849 COVID-19 associated deaths.75 In 2020, nine of the 10 leading national causes of death remained the same as in 2019.
 The top leading cause was heart disease, followed by cancer.
-COVID-19, newly added as a cause of death in 2020, became the third-leading cause of death in the US.
+COVID-19, newly added as a cause of death in 2020, became the third-leading cause of death in the US.76 important to continue to be educated about its negative impacts and make decisions to protect yourself and others.
+This includes being up to date on COVID-19 vaccinations, monitoring the COVID-19 Community Levels in your area and taking steps based upon the COVID-19 Community Level as provided by the Centers for Disease Control and Prevention.

 The impacts from COVID-19 continue and there are many effective actions that can help protect you, your household and your community from the impact from COVID-19.
-In addition to basic health and hygiene practices, such as hand-washing and staying away from others when symptoms of a respiratory disease are present, DHEC and the CDC recommend that you:
+In addition to basic health and hygiene practices, such as hand-washing and staying away from others when symptoms of a respiratory disease are present, DHEC and the CDC recommend that you:77,78